 South Kingstown, R.I.

 Jim’s Dock is closer to Champlin’s by sea than by land.
 Even though it’s in a different town, it’s a stone’s throw across Galilee Salt Pond Harbor to Point Judith.
 This BYOB restaurant is as casual as they come, and people regularly roll in from a day at the beach in their bathing suits and shorts.
-Don’t miss the interesting variations on calamari, and the Point Judith “stuffie,” or stuffed quahog clam, which is a Rhode Island staple.
+Don’t miss the interesting variations on calamari, and the Point Judith “stuffie” or stuffed quahog clam, a Rhode Island staple.

 The line can be long at The Clam Shack, which sits right on the bridge over the Kennebunkport River.
 That’s because a lot of people have tried the legendary fried clams in the over 50 years that the restaurant’s been open, and most come back for more.
 Order at the window and eat at one of the restaurant’s picnic tables or take it to a spot along the main thoroughfare of this idyllic Maine town.
 Don’t miss the signature lobster roll served on fresh bread.

 This North Shore food destination has been lining up crowds since 1935, and for good reason: Clam Box dishes out some of the best seafood in all of the Bay State.
 Choose from clams, scallops, shrimp, haddock, calamari or oysters – and in a nice change from tradition, you can pick onion rings in place of your fries or your coleslaw.
 Smaller “mini meals” are a nice choice, especially if you decide to add a seafood-only “box” or two for the table.